ibm-cloud-docs/cloud-object-storage/libraries/java.md

 String crn = result.getIBMSSEKPCUSTOMERROOTKEYCRN();
 ```

-## Using Aspera Connect High-Speed Transfer
+## Using Aspera High-Speed Transfer

 By installing the [Aspera SDK](/docs/services/cloud-object-storage/basics/aspera.html#aspera-sdk-java) you can utilize high-speed file transfers within your application.